 - Quarantine: Click this tab to view a list of all detected and neutralized threats found by a Malwarebytes scan.
 Here you can check the boxes next to items you want removed from your device, then click Delete.
 If you see items you want to keep on your device, check the boxes next to these items and click Restore.

 - Allow List: Click this tab to view a list of programs, websites, and IP addresses you have marked for Malwarebytes to exclude from scans, also known as whitelist.
 If you want to add an item to the Allow List, click the Add button and follow the on screen instructions.
-The Allow List is essentially the same feature as the Exclusions found in Malwarebytes for Windows version 3.

 - History: Click this tab to view a list of threats detected by Malwarebytes, their filenames, locations, times found, and any actions taken on the detection.

 The Scanner card shows the time for the next scheduled scan, if you are using the Premium or Trial versions.
 Any version of Malwarebytes shows a blue Scan button in this card.
 Click it to initiate a Threat Scan on your device.
 You can instead click anywhere else on this card to expand the Scanner menu.
 The expanded menu shows the following tabs: